 The Tactical Strength and Conditioning Facilitator® (TSAC-F®) exam is comprised of 130 scored and 20 non-scored* multiple-choice questions that tests candidate's knowledge in the following domains:

-The pass rate was 92% for candidates attempting the exam for the first time in 2017.
+The pass rate was 98% for first-time candidates attempting the TSAC-F exam in 2018.

 |Domain||Percent of Exam||Number of Questions|

 |Organization, Administration, Testing, Evaluation||15%||19|

 |Length of exam||3 hours|

 Anatomy and physiology (muscular, neuromuscular, bone and connective tissue, cardiopulmonary); Biomechanics, Bioenergetics and metabolism; Physiological adaptations; Detraining and retraining; Anatomical, physiological, and biomechanical differences of tactical athletes; Phases of rehab; Environmental concerns.